We are a minimalist family and yet we have some stuff. But minimalism is more about habits than stuff.

 Unpack

-We also deal with boxes delivered to our house as soon as possible.
+We always deal with boxes delivered to our house as soon as possible.
 It’s important to unwrap packages and ensure the correct item arrived unbroken.
 As needed, we return items promptly.
 The statistics about returns and refund policies may surprise you.

 Clean Counters and Tables